 - In the ingredient list in parentheses, when the ingredient is a less common form of the allergen—for example, “albumin (egg).”

-To learn more about labeling laws and tips for reading food labels check out these resources:
+To learn more about labeling laws and tips for reading food labels check out this post.

 FDA Labeling: Temporary flexibility during the Coronavirus Pandemic